Bash-is-cool/JFrame/README.md

 3. Inventory system
 4. Trading system
 5. Fighting Mechanics
+6. Interactive environment

 Knightfall is a 2D pixelated RPG with fun characters.
-The goal is to level and beat the boss.
+The goal is to level up and beat the boss.
 The game is still a work in progress.

 Citations:
 Pixollie.
 Fantasy Pixel Art Character Packs. itch.io, https://pixollie.itch.io/fantasy-pixel-art-character-packs.
 Accessed May 2025.